StackVista/stackstate-docs/setup/cli/cli-stac.md

 ## Configure the `stac` CLI

 After a new installation, the `stac` CLI must be configured with the API connection details for your StackState instance.
-If you upgraded from an earlier version of the CLI, it's not necessary to configure the CLI again, the existing CLI configuration will be used.
+Upgrading to a new version of the CLI will not overwrite the existing configuration.
+It's not necessary to configure the CLI again after it has been upgraded.

 The standalone executable StackState CLI on Linux or Windows includes a wizard to guide you through configuration.
 If you installed the Docker version of the `stac` CLI on macOS, Linux or Windows, the configuration file must be manually created.